kinnala/scikit-fem/README.md

 - Added: `Mesh.with_subdomains`
 - Added: `skfem.utils.projection`, a variant of `skfem.utils.project`
   with a more intuitive order of arguments
+- Added: `skfem.utils.enforce` for setting essential boundary conditions via setting matrix rows to zero and diagonals to one.
 - Deprecated: `skfem.utils.project`
 - Removed: `Mesh.refine`, `Mesh.scale`, `Mesh.translate` and
   `Mesh.define_boundary`